Zurc/angular-redux/steps.md

 Now let's say I want to close that search box from another component (navSearch).

 > Plus: we will add animations to show/hide the search box
-> Be sure to import your reducers, state and actions to this component too and construct your component with them
+> Be sure to import your store, state and actions to this component too and construct your component with them

 ```
 import { NgRedux, select } from 'ng2-redux';